University of Cambridge: Modern period

 The Cambridge University Act 1856 formalised the university's organisational structure and introduced the study of many new subjects, including theology, history, and Modern languages.
 Resources necessary for new courses in the arts, architecture, and archaeology were donated by Viscount Fitzwilliam of Trinity College, who also founded Fitzwilliam Museum in 1816.
 In 1847, Prince Albert was elected the university's chancellor in a close contest with the Earl of Powis.
 As chancellor, Albert reformed university curricula beyond its initial focus on mathematics and classics, adding modern era history and the natural sciences.
 Between 1896 and 1902, Downing College sold part of its land to permit the construction of Downing Site, the university's grouping of scientific laboratories for the study of anatomy, genetics, and Earth sciences.
 During this period, the New Museums Site was erected, including the Cavendish Laboratory, which has since moved to West Cambridge, and other departments for chemistry and medicine.
 The University of Cambridge began to award PhD degrees in the first third of the 20th century; the first Cambridge PhD in mathematics was awarded in 1924.

 The university contributed significantly to the Allies' forces in World War I with 13,878 members of the university serving and 2,470 being killed in action during the war.
-Teaching, and the fees it earned, nearly came to a hault during World War I, and severe financial difficulties followed.
+Teaching, and the fees it earned, nearly came to a halt during World War I, and severe financial difficulties followed.
 As a result, the university received its first systematic state support in 1919, and a Royal commission was appointed in 1920 to recommend that the university (but not its colleges) begin receiving an annual grant.
-Following World War II, the university experienced a rapid expansion in applications and enrollment, partly due to the success and popularity gained by many Cambridge scientists.
+Following World War II, the university experienced a rapid expansion in applications and enrolment, partly due to the success and popularity gained by many Cambridge scientists.
+This was not without controversies, however.
+For example, Cambridge researchers were accused in 2023 of helping to develop weapon systems for Iran.